rgreenste/varAnnoPrototype/README.md

 ### Annotate Variants Based on Genomic Feature Location

-Next extract Location information about each variant with respect to genomic features.
+Next extract Location information about each variant with respect to genomic features using the `extract_variantLocation()` function.
 Variant positions are queried against a file of genomic features called `TxDb.Hsapiens.UCSC.hg19.knownGene` from the R/Bioconductor package of the same name.
 Information about this package can be found \[here\] (<https://bioconductor.org/packages/release/data/annotation/html/TxDb.Hsapiens.UCSC.hg19.knownGene.html>).
 Information is returned about the location of each variant with respect to genomic features and, if located within a gene, additionally the Gene